recommenders-team/recommenders/SETUP.md

 * Machine running Linux, Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/about)) or macOS
 * Anaconda with Python version >= 3.6.
-  * This is pre-installed on Azure DSVM, for local setup [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a quick way to get started.
+  * This is pre-installed on Azure DSVM.
+For local setup [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a quick way to get started.
 * [Apache Spark](https://spark.apache.org/downloads.html) (this is only needed for the PySpark environment).

 ### Dependencies setup